gregorio-project/hyphen-la/patterns/generation/README.md

 This script generates all inflected forms of the Latin words in the input list.
 The script is still under development.
-Currently, only the present stem forms of Latin verbs, declensed noun forms, declensed adjective forms (including comparatives, superlatives and adverbs), and declensed numeral forms are generated.
+Currently, only the present stem forms of regular Latin verbs and declensed forms of nouns, adjectives (including comparatives, superlatives and adverbs), pronouns and numerals are generated.

 #### Usage
 	lua5.3 flexura.lua [< inputfile] [> outputfile]